 Medicare covers colonoscopies for qualifying Americans, but if polyps are removed during the procedure, patients can be left with a hefty bill.
 This limitation prevents many from getting the lifesaving CRC screening that they need.
 Closing this loophole would prevent 2,000+ cases of CRC and save Medicare $525 million over 10 years.

-You can make a difference by signing this petition to inform legislators about the importance of access to screening minus the financial burdens.
+You can make a difference by taking action, informing legislators about the importance of access to screening minus the financial burdens.

 3. Watch a video